ramSeraph/opendata/docs/lgd/archive_anatomy.md

 : all changes to entities in LGD

 Location in LGD
-:
-- Reports
+: - Reports
-  - List of Modification done in LGD
+    - List of Modification done in LGDn